 preparation:

-• Add pork, cayenne pepper, continue to stir until the meat is browned on all sides, about 5 minutes.
+- Add pork and cayenne pepper, and continue to stir until the meat is browned on all sides, about 5 minutes.

-• Take the pan off the heat and wait for the pressure to die down completely (about 15 minutes) until the pressure indicator lowers.
+- Take the pan off the heat and wait for the pressure to die completely (about 15 minutes) until the pressure indicator lowers.

 Copyright © Rashmi Rustagi 2013.
 All Rights Reserved.